-Karnataka: Chief Minister BS Yediyurappa to induct 17 ministers into his Cabinet
+Karnataka: 17 ministers inducted into Chief Minister BS Yediyurappa’s Cabinet

 Yediyurappa was running his government single-handedly since he took oath on July 26 amid criticism from the Congress and the JD(S).